MSHQ Premed Scholarship

-You can submit your application anytime between Oct 1st and Dec 31st, 11:59 pm PST.
+You can submit your application anytime between now and Dec 31st, 2019 at 11:59 pm PDT.
 Google Forms tracks entry stamps.
 If your stamp is past that time, it will not be considered.

 Will the scholarship amount be taxable?

-YES.
-The winners will all receive 1099s at the beginning of the next year you are paid.
-For example, if the contest you are entering is the 4th quarter of 2018, you won’t get your prize money until 2019 and therefore won’t get a 1099 until early 2020.
 The scholarship amount will be considered “earned income” to you, and you’ll have to pay taxes on it based on your income for the year.
-Many of you may not have to pay any, some may have to pay a little.
+Many of you may not have to pay any; some may have to pay a little.
 You should save some of the money and put it aside for tax purposes.
-Prior to receiving your cash award, you’re going to need to send us an IRS Form W-9, thus the reason you’ll need a US Social Security Number.
+Prior to receiving your cash award, you’re going to need to send us an IRS Form W-9—this is why you need a U.S. Social Security Number.

 - Check out my Premed Playbook series of books (available on Amazon), with installments on the personal statement, the medical school interview, and the MCAT.

 - Related post: Medical School Scholarships: Get Paid to Study.

 - Related episode: How Much Does It Cost to Apply to Medical School?